Multicultural Counseling

 Multicultural counseling using evidence- based methods is possible when diverse clinicians are trained in evidence-based interventions.
 Counselors with knowledge of different cultures are able to adjust the framework of evidence-based treatments.
 This is so these interventions make sense to the clients they serve.

-First Generation Americans
+Counseling for First Generation Americans

-I also work with a lot of people who are first generation Americans, regardless of their cultural background.
+We also work with a lot of people who are first generation Americans, regardless of their cultural background.
 These are people who are straddling two worlds that often can conflict each other, and they may be feeling lost.
 Sometimes there are different narratives coming from different layers of their identity: their religion, their cultural identity, their generation, and their gender.
 It can all feel pretty overwhelming.

 Often multicultural individuals also bear the burden of being unique in their environment.
 They may recognize that they are in a unique position.
 They may look different, their beliefs or worldview may be different, their talents may be different.
 There is both a power and a vulnerability here.
 They may feel like they are going at it alone.